pl4nty/garden/content/Microsoft/Intune/Android.md

 ---
-{"dg-publish":true,"permalink":"/microsoft/intune/android/"}
+dg-publish: true
 ---
 ## Emulator
 Device emulators are helpful for faster testing iteration and testing sensor inputs.

-I first attempted to use Windows [[Microsoft/Windows/Subsystem for Android\|Subsystem for Android]], and bypassed the region restrictions that block it in Australia.
+I first attempted to use Windows [[Subsystem for Android|Subsystem for Android]], and bypassed the region restrictions that block it in Australia.
 I was able to install Company Portal, but the work profile API was very broken even after I sideloaded its APKs.
-So I turned to the official [[Hardware/Android\|Android]] SDK.
+So I turned to the official [[Hardware/Android|Android]] SDK.

 After installing the Company Portal APK, this snippet was helpful for parsing log exports:
 ```PowerShell